Nguyễn Cao Kỳ

 Nevertheless, Kỳ and Thiệu were able to end the cycle of coups, and the Americans backed their regime.
 In 1966 Kỳ decided to purge rival General Nguyễn Chánh Thi from a command role, which provoked major unrest in Da Nang and Huế.
 He publicly threatened to kill the mayor of Đà Nẵng.
 Three months of large-scale demonstrations and riots paralyzed parts of the country, and after much maneuvering and some military battles, Kỳ's forces finally put down the uprising, and Thi was exiled, entrenching the former's grip on power.

 In 1967, a transition to an elected government was scheduled, and after a power struggle within the military, Thiệu ran for the presidency with Kỳ as his running mate.
 To allow the two to work together, their fellow officers had agreed to have a military body controlled by Kỳ shape policy behind the scenes.
-The election was rigged to ensure that Thiệu and Kỳ's military ticket would win, and strong executive powers meant that junta, in effect, still ruled.
+The election was rigged to ensure that Thiệu and Kỳ's military ticket would win, and strong executive powers meant that the junta, in effect, still ruled.
 Leadership tensions persisted, and Thiệu prevailed, sidelining Kỳ supporters from key positions.
-Thiệu then passed legislation to restrict candidacy eligibility for the 1971 election, banning almost all would-be opponents; Kỳ and the rest withdrew as they expected the election to be fraudulent; Thiệu went on to win the election uncontested, while Kỳ retired.
+Thiệu then enacted legislation to restrict candidacy eligibility for the 1971 election, banning almost all would-be opponents; Kỳ and the rest withdrew as they expected the election to be fraudulent; Thiệu went on to win the election uncontested, while Kỳ retired.
 With the fall of Saigon, Kỳ fled to the United States.
 He continued to heavily criticize both the communists and Thiệu, and the former prevented him from returning.
-However, in 2004, he became the first South Vietnamese leader to return to Vietnam, calling for reconciliation between communists and anti-communists.
+However, in 2004, he became the first South Vietnamese leader to return to Vietnam, calling for national reconciliation between communist government and overseas anti-communists.